c4arl0s/13Plumbing/README.md

 commit
 ```

-That's right, a branch is just a reference to a commit object, which means we can view it with a normal **git cat-file**
+That's right, a branch is just a reference to a commit object, which means we can view it with a normal git cat-file.

 ```console
 Mon Jul 20 ~/iOS/RysGitTutorialRepository